 “All of this originated from just wanting to play basketball with the students after school,” Virtue says.

-(Andy Virtue will receive the St. Frances Xavier Cabrini Award for Community Service during Alumni Weekend, June 4-5.)
+Andy Virtue received the St. Frances Xavier Cabrini Award for Community Service during Alumni Weekend 2010.